Sweet Pain: Learning to Love Acupressure Mats

 You’ll want to wear either no clothes or light clothes like those made of t-shirt fabric.
 This is key.
 For example, if you’re wearing a jacket, you’ll get little to no benefit.
 The indentations on the mat aren’t going to be next to the skin to activate the meridians.

-When starting out with acupressure mats, you’ll want to use them for no longer than 10 minutes, but maybe for at least five.
+When starting with acupressure mats, you’ll want to use them for no longer than 10 minutes, but maybe for at least five.
 If you have a pain condition that’s taking a few days to resolve, you’ll want to aim for daily use, not an extended period of one day.

 You can lie on the mat, listen to music and relax.
 You can throw the ball with your dog.
 You can read.
 The time on the mat can be more enjoyable than you’d expect it would be.